 But some jobs might also require you to have a certain amount of insurance before you can bid on the job.
 The types of policies you need will depend on the type of work you perform, or services you provide, along with the requirements of the hiring party.

-Workers’ compensation insurance is a good place for independent contractors to start because many are required to cover themselves in order to get hired for a job.
+Workers’ compensation insurance for independent contractors is a good place to start because many are required to cover themselves in order to get hired for a job.
 It’s especially important for construction contractors.

 Many companies that hire independent contractors will expect them to have their own workers’ compensation coverage, especially in more dangerous industries, like construction.

 Employers don’t want the financial responsibility of a contractor working for them who is not a full-time employee.
 They want you to be responsible for yourself, especially if you get hurt or sick.